 Geoff is British and is married to Marie-Louise who comes from Bitburg (D).
 They met in Bristol and married in the Konvikt Chapel, Luxembourg in 1985.
-They have two daughters (Rebecca, married and living in London and Katya, studying in Köln) and is enjoying living on the Continent.
+They have two daughters (Rebecca, married and living in London, and Katya, studying in Köln) and are enjoying living on the Continent.

 Rev. Evelyn Sweerts